 If you feel someone is threatening or harassing you, do not hesitate to block them or remove them immediately.
 Follow up with a report to the site administrator.
-Take screen-shots before you delete any comments – you may need these if the problem should escalate.4.
-Click with caution.
+Take screen-shots before you delete any comments – you may need these if the problem should escalate.

 Any links in messages on social media sites should be treated with the same caution as links received in email messages.
 Don’t assume a message comes from whom it says it’s from.
-Hackers are adept and sending fraudulent messages that can look like it is from a friend or a customer.5.
-Customise privacy – one size does not fit all.
+Hackers are adept and sending fraudulent messages that can look like it is from a friend or a customer.

-Don’t assume the social network’s default settings are the best options for your protection, security and privacy, instead configure the options yourself.6.
-Don’t give away your information.
+Don’t assume the social network’s default settings are the best options for your protection, security and privacy, instead configure the options yourself.

 Some social media sites offer to scan your email address list to connect you to contacts also using the platform.
 The site may then use these addresses to email your contact list or even contact everyone you have ever emailed using the email address linked to your account.
-Avoid giving access to your contacts to social networking sites.7.
-Don’t bolt the front door and open a side-door.
+Avoid giving access to your contacts to social networking sites.

 This may seem obvious, but with busy lives and so many online accounts it is very tempting to pick a tricky password, and then use the same password across multiple accounts.
 Only one of those accounts needs to fall prey to a hacker for all your other accounts to be exposed!

 Using random passwords unable to be guessed from a quick search of your personal information is vital.
-Incorporate numbers or characters where you can and download a password manager app to help you keep track.9.
-Data leakage.
+Incorporate numbers or characters where you can and download a password manager app to help you keep track.

 Data loss is a big problem in business and while most incidents are likely to occur via file transfers or email, remember that blog posts, IM chat tools, social media posts and even CV content posted online can all potentially disclose proprietary company information, breaching data security.

 If using LinkedIn, it is wise to never post your full CV.
-Identity thieves can use personal information such as your full work history to apply for loans in your name.10.Search yourself.
+Identity thieves can use personal information such as your full work history to apply for loans in your name.